ntpadovani/ntpadovani/README.md

-# Hi there, I'm Norman T. Padovani 👋
+# Hi there, my name is Norman T. Padovani

 I'm a IT Professional/Software Engineer with 20+ years of experience in the IT industry and now begginin a career as an entry-level software developer.
 I'm passionate about AR/VR technologies/aeronautics, aerospace, car aerodynamics to name a few] and always eager to learn and explore new technologies.